-Babies (INF) are passengers that, at the date of commencement of travel, are older than 7 days and younger than 2 years.
+Babies (INF) are passengers that, on the date of the beginning of the travel, are older than 7 days and younger than 2 years.

-Children (CHD) are passengers that, at the date of commencement of travel, are between the age of 2 and 12 years.
+Children (CHD) are passengers that, at the date of commencement of travel, are between the age of 2 and 11 years inclusive.

-Unaccompanied children traveling alone not being accompanied by an adult with at least 18 years of age fully capable of taking care of the minor during the entire flight (including check-in, boarding, customs formalities, changing aircrafts, transit.)
+All children have to acquire a seat paid and must travel accompanied by an adult aged 18 years or more, fully capable of taking care of the minor during the entire flight (including check-in, boarding, customs formalities, changing aircrafts, transit.)

 Unaccompanied Minor with Additional Cabin Crew Member

-Unaccompanied children older than 3 months and under 5 years of age may be accepted only if a personalized support is provided by an additional flight attendant throughout the flight.
+Unaccompanied children older than 3 months and under 5 years of age (or with more than 5 years, when requested by a parent or legal guardian) may be accepted only if a personalized support is provided by an additional flight attendant throughout the flight.

-This service requires an advance booking up to a maximum of 72 hours before the estimated departure and upon payment of a surcharge equivalent to an adult fare.
+This service requires an advance booking up to a maximum of 72 hours before the estimated departure, , since it requires the confirmation by the airline for the additional cabin crew member.

-In case this service is cancelled during the last 72 hours before the estimated departure, the surcharge might not be refunded.
+In case this service is cancelled during the last 72 hours before the estimated time of departure, after payment is made, the surcharge will not be refunded.

 At the time of booking, identification and contact information of the adult that will meet the child at the destination airport must be provided.
 In case of stopover, the inexistence of an escort previously designated to accompany the child at the intermediate airport implies boarding refusal.